Inclusive Design, Product Design

-In this participatory design project, we focused on creating solutions that help our participant Lori, to communicate with people at work or personal life in a way that creates the deep and meaningful connections that she seeks.
+Conflux is an application that helps deaf people to communicate with others at work or personal life in a way that creates deep and meaningful connections.

 Lori Leal, was born deaf and learned sign language at 14 years old.
 She received family support to strengthen her comprehension and vocabulary however, she still struggled with daily communication.
 The barrier to communicate with hearing people at work and in her personal life prevents her from forming deep and meaningful relationships in which she feels isolated and alone.